jrosa23/Diabetes-Predictor/README.md

 ## Usage

 The final notebook can be found in the Final folder and final data machine learning model can be found in the Resources folder under the name diabetes_logi_regress_model.pkl
 Our data can also be found under data folder in the rescources folder.
+A copy of the model was used to create the flask app and is found in the same Resources folder under diabetes_model_2.pkl.

 ## Tableau Workbook